Linda Yamane: Basketry

 One of Yamane's traditionally styled baskets, now belonging to the Presidio Officers' Club collection.

-Rumsien tradition was to burn an individual's personal creations upon their death.
-Combined with the need to trade for supplies after Spanish colonialists began moving the Rumsien people into missions, and destruction of their possessions to force the Rumsien people into those missions, only an estimated forty Rumsien baskets remained worldwide by the 1980s.
+In Rumsien tradition, it was customary to burn an individual's personal creations upon their death.
+Combined with the need to trade for supplies after Spanish colonialists began moving the Rumsien people into missions and the destruction of their possessions to force them into those missions, only an estimated 40 Rumsien baskets remained worldwide by the 1980s.
 Essentially, the Rumsien people stopped making traditional Olivella baskets when European colonialists came to the region.
 The techniques and style were lost, as no Rumsien basketmakers survived.
 Yamane learned some very basic techniques in basketmaking, not specifically from indigenous methodologies, in the 1970s, but it was another ten years before she studied an indigenous method of basketmaking from women of the Pomo tribe.
-She visited museums in California, as well as the Smithsonian, the American Museum of Natural History, the Musee du Quai Branly and the British Museum, all of which had Rumsien baskets in their collections.
+She visited museums in California, as well as the Smithsonian, the American Museum of Natural History, the Musée du Quai Branly, and the British Museum, all of which had Rumsien baskets in their collections.
 Yamane thought of these baskets as her "teachers."
-She took notes and photographs, and describes counting "the number of stitches per inch, coils per inch...."
+She took notes and photographs, and described counting "the number of stitches per inch, coils per inch...."
 She read notes of ethnographers who had taken an interest in her tribe's basketmaking traditions.
-She follows the methods and inspiration of the baskets she observed, and uses the same or similar materials, but engages in creation of her own designs.
+She follows the methods and inspiration of the baskets she observed and uses the same or similar materials, but creates her own designs.
 By the mid-1990s she began making her own baskets.
 She estimates that most baskets take her 2,500-3,000 hours to complete.

 Another challenge was finding traditional materials.
 Yamane started growing a garden at home to have the supplies she needed.
 She also made agreements with the Bureau of Land Management to collect sedge and other materials from public lands in her region.
 Even once it is harvested, the willow, sedge, and other materials she uses may take months or years to dry and go through proper preparation for weaving.

-Yamane has been a member of the California Indian Basketweavers Association since 1991, when it was founded.
+Yamane has been a member of the California Indian Basketweavers Association since its founding in 1991.
 She was the co-editor of the organization's periodical: Roots and Shoots.
 In addition to her work with CIBA, through the Alliance for California Traditional Arts she took on Carol Bachman as an apprentice.
 Bachman learned both basketweaving and the related art of boat making from Yamane.